Our Adventurer Canvas Bedroll is available now.

 Given our gear is rugged enough for Ethan Hunt, Clarkson clearly felt he had to give it a go.
 After all, he’s not impartial to blowing up the odd vehicle, himself.

-So, it perhaps shouldn’t have come as too much of a surprise when we received a request from the BBC to borrow some of our Wynnchester camping & adventure gear for the filming of their Top Gear Australia programme.
+So, it perhaps shouldn’t have come as too much of a surprise when we received a request from the BBC to use some of our Wynnchester camping & adventure gear for the filming of their Top Gear Australia programme.
+As well as the bedrolls for the presenters to use during their bush camps in the feature, a key part of the storyline (“you’ll be staying at the 5-million star hotel…” – i.e. traditional australian bush camps looking up at the stars…), we also provided other gear such as our waxed canvas gaiters for the film crew out in the bush to keep the scorpions, bugs and brush out of their footwear.

-As you may be aware, our Adventurer bedroll was modelled in part on the traditional Australian swag.
-So it was fitting that the Top Gear team would be sleeping in our heritage-based model whilst in the Australian outback.
+As you may be aware, our Adventurer bedroll was modelled in part on the traditional Australian “swag”.
+So it was fitting that the Top Gear team would be sleeping in our heritage-based model whilst in the Australian outback, but in a classic Top Gear storyline the presenters were not amused after long days driving the dusty roads to find they weren’t being put up at the BBC’s expense in a posh hotel, but instead were ‘dirt-bagging’ Australian style!

 Top Gear Australia setting up camp with Wynnchester canvas bedrolls.
 (BBC)